 When it comes to romance Irish writers are rightly famous.
-With Valentine’s Day on the horizon we decided to give you a flavor of some of the best writings from some of our greatest writers.
+With Valentine’s Day on the horizon we decided to give you a flavor of some of the best writings from some of our greatest writers and poets.

 William Butler Yeats

 When you are old and grey and full of sleep,